Skip Ribbon Commands

 An effective national regulatory infrastructure is key to radiation safety, and if established in accordance with IAEA safety standards and guides, will reduce the likelihood of accidents and mitigate their consequences should they occur while also facilitating protection of workers, patients, the public and the environment.
 In due course, countries having effective national regulatory infrastructures for radiation safety make a significant contribution to safety internationally.

-IAEA Advisory Missions provide States with advice and support to establish and/or strengthen national regulatory infrastructure for radiation safety whilst recognizing the ultimate responsibility of the State in these areas.
-Each Advisory Mission is specific to the receiving State and is structured to accomplish this aim through assessment of the current status of the national regulatory infrastructure for radiation safety with respect to IAEA safety standards and guidance.
+IAEA Advisory Missions provide States with advice and support to establish and/or strengthen national regulatory infrastructure for radiation safety and security whilst recognizing the ultimate responsibility of the State in these areas.
+Each Advisory Mission is specific to the receiving State and is structured to accomplish this aim through assessment of the current status of the national regulatory infrastructure for radiation safety and security with respect to IAEA safety standards and guidance on security.

 An Advisory Mission is designed to respond to the specific needs and interests of a requesting State and to support the establishment and continuous improvement of its national regulatory infrastructure for radiation safety.
-The learning, advice and information that are provided during an Advisory Mission make a significant contribution to the continuous development of the national regulatory infrastructure for radiation safety..
-The Advisory Mission is carried out with a strong emphasis on helping the State to get a better understanding of and to improve its compliance with the IAEA safety standards applicable to the scope of the mission.
+The learning, advice and information that are provided during an Advisory Mission make a significant contribution to the continuous development of the national regulatory infrastructure for radiation safety and security.
+The Advisory Mission is carried out with a strong emphasis on helping the State to get a better understanding of and to improve its compliance with the IAEA safety standards and nuclear security serires applicable to the scope of the mission.

 The objectives of an advisory mission are: